 Brian has served on the board of directors for Tarrant Net, a Fort Worth ministry that unites area churches for the purpose of better serving our community.
 Tarrant Net leads Read2Win, which sends over 400 volunteers into Fort Worth elementary schools to help first graders learn to read.

-This past summer, Brian and his daughter Allison joined thousands of other relief workers assisting with the refugee crisis.
+In 2016, Brian and his daughter Allison joined thousands of other relief workers assisting with the refugee crisis.
 They served in a refugee camp in Greece and were deeply moved by the stories of Afghan, Syrian, and Iranian families.

 Brian served as the Executive Pastor at Antioch Fort Worth from 2014 to 2016.